 The 4 Things This Neuropsychologist Wants You to Do Every Day

-Our attitude toward health has never been more holistic—it seems like Western culture is finally syncing with its Eastern neighbours, as our approach focuses more and more on prevention rather than cures.
-It also means that rather than simply looking after our immune systems, we’re now employing a more 360-degree approach to wellness, covering everything from our guts, our hearts and more recently, our brains.
+Our attitude toward health has never been more holistic—it seems like Western culture is finally syncing with its Eastern neighbors, as our approach focuses more and more on prevention rather than cures.
+It also means that rather than simply looking after our immune systems, we’re now employing a more 360-degree approach to wellness, covering everything from our guts, our hearts, and more recently, our brains.

 The Difference Between Biofeedback and Neurofeedback

 Biofeedback and neurofeedback may often be mistaken for the same intervention, but they involve different forms and processes of treatment.

 Most people think of depression as being sad all the time, but there’s a lot more to it than that.
 Here’s how to tell whether you’re depressed or in a funk.
 Healthyway.com interviews Dr. Amy Serin to help readers determine if they are experiencing depression or are just simply in a funk.

 If you are located in the Metro Phoenix Arizona area, Serin Center has two offices located in Peoria, AZ, and Scottsdale, AZ that can provide testing for Dyscalculia and provide Independent Educational Evaluations.
 Contact Serin Center to discuss how we can help.

 Our educational evaluations can provide diagnoses and generate specific goals and treatments to help your child succeed.
 Completed in Peoria & Scottsdale AZ